University Pain and Spine Center

 Spine surgery is minimally invasive when your provider performs the procedure through two very small incisions rather than one large, open incision.

-During minimally invasive spine surgery, your University Pain Medicine Center physician uses cutting-edge surgical instruments contained in narrow tubes that fit through the small incisions.
+During minimally invasive spine surgery, your University Pain and Spine Center physician uses cutting-edge surgical instruments contained in narrow tubes that fit through the small incisions.

 One of the instruments, an endoscope, contains lighting and a camera that sends magnified images to a monitor.
 Your physician performs your surgery by manipulating surgical instruments from outside your body while viewing the monitor.

-The team at the University Pain Medicine Center performs minimally invasive procedures such as:
+The team at the University Pain and Spine Center performs minimally invasive procedures such as:

 Many back and neck conditions are treated with these procedures, including a herniated disc, compressed spinal nerves, degenerative disc disease, kyphosis, and failed back surgery.
 With vertebrae repair, you also get relief from chronic pain conditions in your arms and legs.